Beneficial ownership: Canada

+Poland

+In Poland, the definition of a beneficial owner (UBO) is defined in accordance with the Act of 1 March 2018, on counteracting money laundering and terrorist financing (the so-called AML Act).
+The Act defines a beneficial owner as any natural person who directly or indirectly controls an entity through powers resulting from legal or factual circumstances that enable them to exercise decisive influence over the activities or actions of the client, or any natural person on whose behalf business relations are established or an occasional transaction is carried out.
+In addition, the AML Act introduces a definition of UBO covering both general criteria (actual or legal control) and specific criteria (capital share, voting rights, domination by other entities).
+Under this Act, a publicly accessible, free Central Register of Beneficial Owners (Centralny Rejestr Beneficjentów Rzeczywistych) was established, operating since 13 October 2019, to which the data of beneficial owners of commercial companies must be reported.

 United Arab Emirates

 After international pressure to practice financial transparency increased, the UAE government announced the introduction of the Ultimate Beneficial Ownership or UBO law.
 Under the law, the UBO holding 25% of the company's ownership and voting rights at the firm with the permission to appoint or dismiss directors is reported in case of violation of rules.

-Under the law, the UBO holding 25% of the company's ownership and voting rights at the firm with the permission to appoint or dismiss directors is reported in case of violation of rules.
-Since then the emirates’ lack of a central register for all its financial activities and a weak regulation has, according to critics, made the Gulf nation turn into a safe haven for illicit financial activities.
+Since then the emirates' lack of a central register for all its financial activities and a weak regulation has, according to critics, made the Gulf nation turn into a safe haven for illicit financial activities.
 The UAE has been named in several investigative reports such as FinCEN Files and Luanda Leaks by ICIJ or the International Consortium of Investigative Journalists.

-However, advocates question the success of introducing the new rule of reporting a company's UBO, as they don't consider it to be enough a parameter to monitor and curb money laundering in the UAE.
+Advocates question the success of introducing the new rule of reporting a company's UBO, as they do not consider it to be enough a parameter to monitor and curb money laundering in the UAE.
 However, not complying with the law, enacted from 1 July 2021, could charge the responsible company with a penalty and a fine worth 100,000 UAE dirhams.